Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 K74G.
 GRAY OOZE

-Clinging to the floor of this cell is a gray ooze that at­ tacks anything that enters.
+Clinging to the floor of this cell is a gray ooze that attacks anything that enters.
 While underwater, the ooze is effectively invisible.

 K74H.
 LOST SWORD
+____

-A glowing blade can be seen beneath the water near the back of the cell.
+"A glowing blade can be seen beneath the water near the back of the cell."
+____
 This cell is linked to a teleport trap in area K73.

 Treasure.
-The source of the underwater glow is a sen­ tient lawful good +1 shortsword (Intelligence 11, Wis­ dom 13, Charisma 13).
+The source of the underwater glow is a sentient lawful good +1 shortsword (Intelligence 11, Wis­ dom 13, Charisma 13).
 It has hearing and normal vision out to a range of 120 feet.
 It communicates by transmit­ ting emotion to the creature carrying or wielding it.

 The sword's purpose is to fight evil.
 The sword has the following additional properties: